 Foods should be prepared prior to arrival at Edwards Place.
 No cooking is permitted in the house.
 Beverage makers and warming plates/ovens may be used and are the responsibility of the host/caterer.
 Caterer or host is responsible for all set-ups, serving, and clean-up.

-Beverages Prohibited for Receptions in Edwards Place (because they might stain fabrics and carpeting):
+Beverages Prohibited for Cocktail Receptions in Edwards Place (because of risk of staining):

 Red wines or dark beer